-You will have the opportunity to undertake an internship during your second or third year.
-This will be a full-time three month internship or a part-time equivalent.
+You will undertake placement during your second or third year.
+This will be a full-time three month placement or a part-time equivalent

 This blog shows details of PIPS currently available and those previously advertised through South West Biosciences Doctoral Training Partnership (SWBio DTP).